Home

 Planning Department

 The Hoopa Valley Tribal Reservation contains approximately 87,500 acres of commercial timberland with about 1.3 billion feet of commercially important timber species.
-In accordance with 25 CFR 163, the Tribe maintains an extensive Forest Management Plan that has been Forest Stewardship Council® (FSC)® certified.
+In accordance with 25 CFR 163, the Tribe maintains an extensive Forest Management Plan.

 The Hoopa Forestry Planning Department maintains the Forest Management Plan, and oversees all Forestry activities to ensure that they fall within the parameters of the FMP.
 Because the Tribe is a federally funded Compact Tribe, most activities fall under the National Environmental Protection Act.
 The planning Department prepares NEPA documentation on all projects, including the Annual Allowable Cut (AAC).
 The Forest Planning Department is established to facilitate the Forestry activities.